gemasegarra/beerflix/README.md

 - Last search is saved via LocalStorage

-- Option to add likes to beers *coming soon*
+- Option to add likes to beers

 - Detailed page for every beer with more info and a comments section (not functional yet)